DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_05_Implementing_and_configuring_virtualization_in_Windows_Server.md

 1. On SEA-ADM1, open **Windows Admin Center** using the Contoso\Administrator credentials.
 1. Connect to **SEA-SVR1** using the Contoso\Administrator credentials and then connect to the server using PowerShell.

+   >**Note:** The Powershell connection in WAC may be slow due to nested virtualization used in the lab, so an alternate method is to use **Enter-PSSession -computername SEA-SVR1** from a Powershell window on SEA-ADM1.

 1. At the PowerShell command prompt enter the following command and then select Enter:

    `Install-Module -Name DockerMsftProvider -Repository PSGallery -Force`